The Ultimate Solo Female Travel Guide for Your First Time in Seoul

 Myeondong Skincare Shopping

-If skincare and beauty shopping are your things, Myeongdong is your paradise.
-The streets are lined with beauty stores, one after another, offering so many products.
+If you like skincare and beauty shopping, Myeongdong is your paradise.
+The streets are lined with beauty stores, one after another, offering a wide range of products.
 Most shops run special promotions, so it’s worth taking a stroll before making any purchases.

 You’ll often find great deals like 2-for-1 promotions or freebies with certain purchases.
 But beware—it’s easy to walk out with way more than you planned!